kaugm/mmwm/README.md

 User can define the maximum number of allowed windows per desktop\
 Disabled inverting stack in equal mode (no horizontally maximized windows because they're ugly)\
 Hotkey & function to swap between the 2 main tiling modes\
-Hotkey & function to pop a window in and out of floating mode\
+Hotkey & function to pop a window in and out of floating mode
-More to come...

 #### TODO
-Still some vestiges of unused features: scratchpad, monocle mode & bstack mode
+Still some vestiges of unused features: scratchpad, monocle mode & bstack mode\
+Per application rules -> which apps get their own desktop

 Installation
 ------------